-5 Conclusions
+5. Conclusions

 In this paper we consider the problem of scheduling transmissions over a wireless channel subject to a deadline constraint.
 In principle, it may be possible to satisfy deadline constraints by simply increasing the data rate.
 However, higher data rates consume more energy; and typically the required energy is a convex function of the data rate.
 Therefore, a key objective is to minimize the total energy consumed subject to satisfying the deadline constraints.
-To that end, we exploit two aspects of wireless transmission.
+To that end, we wish exploit two aspects of wireless transmission.
 First, since energy is convex in data rate, we seek transmission schemes that use the lowest possible data rate while satisfying the deadline constraints.
 Second, since the wireless channel is time-varying, we exploit opportunistic scheduling by attempting to transmit at times that the channel conditions are good.

 Specifically, we consider a single wireless transmitter with N users.
 Each user has a fixed amount of data that must be transmitted by a deadline.
 We consider both a linear and a strictly convex rate-power curves and obtain optimal solutions, based on dynamic programming, and tractable approximate heuristics in both cases.
 When the channel is time-invariant, we obtain an optimal solution based on a Shortest Path formulation.
-When the channel is time-varying and the rate-power curve is linear, our dynamic programming solution has a nice "threshold" form.
+When the channel is timevarying and the rate-power curve is linear, our dynamic programming solution has a nice "threshold" form.
 While, for the strictly convex rate-power curve we are able to obtain a heuristic algorithm that performs well when compared to a "brute-force" implementation of the dynamic programming solution.

 The problem of scheduling wireless transmissions with a deadline constraint is very important for supporting both wireless data services as well as traditional voice services; yet, understanding of this complex scheduling problem remains very limited.
 In this paper we address a simple version of the problem with fixed amounts of data and known deadlines.
-Important extensions to this work include scheduling transmissions with stochastic traffic; obtaining "optimal" solutions when the channel is time-varying and the ratepower curve is convex or including a power limitation; supporting different classes of traffic (e.g., with different deadlines or priorities); as well as assuming fading channels with correlation.
-Finally, this investigation could be headed to distributed versions of the proposed algorithms, in order to apply these solutions to problems in which all the elements of the networks (servers and terminals) have complete mobility.
+Important extensions to this work include scheduling transmissions with stochastic traffic; obtaining optimal solutions when the channel is time-varying; as well as supporting different classes of traffic (e.g., with different deadlines or priorities).